-FCFF returns to Archuleta County for another extravagant weekend of great music over three days with the 2022 lineup bringing over a dozen bands to the stage.
-This event will occur rain or shine, so come prepared for great folk music no matter the weather!
-The 25th annual festival will be held from Friday through Sunday, September 2nd to 4th, 2022 at Reservoir Hill.
+FCFF returns to Archuleta County for another extravagant weekend of great music over three days with the 2023 lineup bringing over a dozen bands to the stage.
+This event will occur rain or shine, so come prepared for folk music no matter the weather!
+The 26th annual festival will be held from Friday through Sunday, September 1st to 3rd, 2023 at Reservoir Hill.

 Food vendors will be on-site, with many of them serving breakfast and staying open into the night.
 Children 12 and under are admitted free when accompanied by an adult.
 Pets and alcohol are not permitted on the festival grounds, however, you are welcome to bring lawn chairs to the event.

 Camping is available by reservation only and campsites are chosen on a first-come, first-serve basis.
 Vehicle pass holders are welcome to by anytime after 11 am on Thursday the day before the festival.